nishalparbhu/Boasy_PyPi_Server/README.md

 This guide gives clear instructions on how to do versioning to ensure that it is clear to the package consumers how your package has been updated

+### Dependencies

+Below are some useful tips we have learnt about dependencies of your packages:

+- When you are building a package which has optional dependencies of that package (they don't have to be installed with the package but for certains parts of the package they are required), then we use the `extras_require` field in your `setup.py` file.
+More information on this can be found here: http://peak.telecommunity.com/DevCenter/setuptools#declaring-extras-optional-features-with-their-own-dependencies
+- When you have dependencies of your project, make sure you follow this guide regarding the differences between your `setup.py` `install_requires` section vs a `requirements.txt` file: https://caremad.io/posts/2013/07/setup-vs-requirement/

 **[⬆ back to top](#table-of-contents)**